ahaas207/DemoStructuredCOS160/README.md

 # DemoStructuredCOS160
-# A Configuration-as-code introductory development environment.
+# Configuration-as-code introductory development environment.

 This repository demonstrates a configuration-as-code approach for an introductory computer science student's development environment (this example uses real course activity and homework material from the intro course at the University of Southern Maine).